elyadata/TunArTTS/espnet_experiments/running_from_scratch/README.md

 ```

 Finally, your folders will be created along with the splitting of the dataset to test/dev/train subsets and the training will start.

+P.S.
+- This path <path_to_train_tacotron2.yaml> must be an absolute path.
+- To execute this script, your current position must be under 'espnet_experiments/running_from_scratch'.